xyanaxy/lab-template/content/pages/projects/project-three.md

 *   you want to make your own portfolio website and don't know where to start

 *   you are afraid to start using Visual Studio and GitHub

 *   you want to set up a domain and custom email for yourself

-*   you want to learn more about scientific research
+*   you want to learn more about scientific research in arts

 *   everything and anything inbetween and more:)

 Free consulations are hapenning once a month.
 Please book your free consultation here:

 You can have a payed constulation about a specific topic that concerns you with us or we will match you with a professional in the field, who will help you.
 Please contact us about rates via email or contact form.